 Overall the cabin is spacious for a coupe and provides seating in the rear, but not ideal for tall people due to the sloping roofline although adequate otherwise.

 On The Road

-Nissan has an excellent engineering pedigree, and the Infiniti Q60S is using the latest generation of the 3.0-litre twin turbo V6 producing over 400 bhp.
+Nissan has an excellent engineering pedigree, and the Infiniti Q60S is using the latest generation of the 3.0-litre twin-turbo V6 producing over 400 bhp.
 Supported by a 7-speed automatic transmission which powers the wheels via an All-Wheel Drive (AWD) system.
-I was looking forward to seeing how this would fair in the current weather conditions.
+I was looking forward to seeing how this would fare in the current weather conditions.

 Sports cars in their nature come with an uprated suspension configuration to support the power and performance of the vehicle.
 The Q60S facilitates this with an advanced Dynamic Digital Suspension (SDS).
-The setup of the suspension is done electronically and is inline with the driver mode you select.
+The setup of the suspension is done electronically and is in line with the drive mode you select.
 The system will continue to monitor the driving conditions and will dynamically alter the damper settings where required.
-This worked well and provided a softer ride compared to other sports cars, but without losing that driver centric feel.
-An example of this if you were to go over a bump or pot hole the suspension would quickly react and not leave you shaken.
+This worked well and provided a softer ride compared to other sports cars, but without losing that driver-centric feel.
+An example of this if you were to go over a bump or pothole the suspension would quickly react and not leave you shaken.